gpufit/Gpufit/docs/installation.rst

 **No suitable Matlab and/or MX_Library version found - skipping Gpufit Matlab binding!**

 CMake might not be able to locate Matlab, in which case this message will be shown.
-Try to set the Matlab_ROOT_DIR variable manually and run CMake again.
+Try to set the Matlab_ROOT_DIR variable manually (for example "C:/Program Files/MATLAB/R2020b" or "/usr/local/Matlab/2020b" on Linux) and run CMake again.

 **Python launcher**